 How can deaf and hard-of-hearing students best be taught given their individual strengths and needs?

 This question was at the core of the third edition of this inspiring conference held in the Philharmonie in Haarlem.
-The conference took place in November 6-8 2019 in Haarlem, the Netherlands and is organized by Harry Knoors and Marc Marschark and their colleagues on behalf of Royal Dutch Kentalis and the National Technical Institute for the Deaf (USA).
+The conference took place in November 6-8 2019 in Haarlem, the Netherlands and is organized by Harry Knoors and Marc Marschark and their colleagues on behalf of Royal Kentalis and the National Technical Institute for the Deaf (USA).
 The conference is supported by Oxford University Press.